 Workers compensation systems vary from state to state.
 State statutes and court decisions control many aspects, including the handling of claims, the evaluation of impairment and settlement of disputes, the amount of benefits injured workers receive and the strategies used to control costs.
-From 2010 to 2011 maximum income benefits for total disability increased an average 3.09 percent.
-The average maximum weekly benefit in 2011 was $806.62 according to the U.S. Chamber of Commerce 2011 Analysis of Workers Compensation Laws.
+According to the U.S. Chamber of Commerce, from 2013 to 2014 maximum income benefits for total disability increased an average of 1.87 percent.
+The average maximum weekly benefit for 2014 is $867.91, with Iowa heading the list at $1,543.

 Workers compensation costs are one of the many factors that influence businesses to expand or relocate in a state, generating jobs.
 When premiums rise sharply, legislators often call for reforms.
 The last round of widespread reform legislation started in the late 1980s.
 In general, the reforms enabled employers and insurers to better control medical care costs through coordination and oversight of the treatment plan and return-to-work process and to improve workplace safety.
 Some states are now approaching a crisis once again as new problems arise.

-- The combined ratio, the percentage of each premium dollar spent on claims and expenses, was 109 for private insurers, a drop of six points from the unsustainably high 115 in 2011 and 2010.
+- The combined ratio, the percentage of each premium dollar spent on claims and expenses, was 101 for private insurers, the lowest since 2009 and a significant improvement over the 108 figure for 2012.
+The combined ratio for the 16 state funds administered by the NCCI was 115, compared with 124 for the previous year.
 A combined ratio of 100 or higher means that the industry is paying out more in claims than it is collecting in premiums.

 - Obesity has an impact on the cost of claims, according to a study by the NCCI.
 The duration of lost income claims was five times greater for the most severely obese workers than for workers who were not obese but filed comparable claims.
 The data came from insurers operating in 40 states.
 The study’s findings are similar to those of a 2007 Duke University Medical School report on its own employees.